shridpant/poker/README.md

 # A Reinforcement Learning Framework for Poker

-This repository provides a flexible implementation of Kuhn Poker (extendable to other poker variations) with support for different player agent types, including human players, random agents, and federated learning agents.
-The project is designed as a plug-and-play system to easily implement and test various ML algorithms in a simplified poker environment.
+This repository provides a flexible implementation of Kuhn Poker (extendable to other poker variations) with support for different player agent types, including human players, random agents, and reinforcement learning (RL) agents.
+The project is designed as a **plug-and-play system** to easily implement and test various ML algorithms in a simplified poker environment.

+For more details on the engine’s internals, see [KuhnPokerEngine Documentation](engine/README.md).

 ## Game Rules